 Float 3 espresso beans

-Two different sherries, honey and coffee combine with cognac and walnut bitters combine to make a cocktail suited to the after dinner occasion.
+Two different sherries, honey and coffee combine with cognac and walnut bitters to produce an after dinner cocktail.

 Adapted from a drink created in 2015 by Vito Nicotra at King Schulz Bar, Kassel, Germany.